 The primary goal of all school safety efforts is to prevent violence or harm to members of the school community.
 Effective threat management is the single greatest opportunity to prevent a school attack.
 The threat management process is a systematic, fact-based method designed to first identify whether behaviors and/or communications constitute a concern for violence or harm to another person.
-This flowchart is not all encompassing but should act an aid for members to effectively work through the process of threat management.
-For further details, definitions, or explanations refer to the Florida Threat Management Manual period to be made by SBTMT and reviewed by Principal and DTMC.
+This flowchart is not all encompassing but should act and for members to effectively work through the process of threat management.
+For further details, definitions, or explanations refer to the Florida Threat Management Manual.